Cjensen1967/Bac_suite/modules/draw-trainer1/README.md

    - Resolution: Match the existing card dimensions for consistent display
    - File Location: Place in either `assets/` or `assets2/` directory

-The toggle button will automatically work with any card set that follows these specifications.
+The style button will automatically work with any card set that follows these specifications.
 For complete customization details, see the main project README.